socketsupply/sockets.sh/src/docs/faq.md

 Socket is open-source.
 We would love for you to read all our code and see how we're doing things!
 Feel free to contact us as well and we can walk you through it.

+### Is Socket a Service?

+Socket is NOT a cloud service.
+We do not have a SaaS offering.
+And there is no part of this that is hosted in the cloud.

+There is a complementary application performance management product (APM), Socket Operator, that can diagnose and remediate issues within the production apps you build.
+This is also not a service, it's software.

 ### But you're also a business, so you have to have some private technologies that you charge for, to make money?